Survival Skills (EBSS)

 An Intergenerational to Intra- and Interpersonal Evolutionary Component

-Central to the Philosophy of One Divide and the theory of Emotional Warfare is the conception of the third Building Block found in the Pattern of Emotional Warfare: Emotion-Based Survival Skills (EBSS).
+Central to the Philosophy of One Divide and the theory of Emotional Warfare is the conception of the fourth Building Block found in the Pattern of Emotional Warfare: Emotion-Based Survival Skills (EBSS).

-The EBSS are the negative emotional traits and Emotional Survival strategies a False Self learns from the person’s primary role models or caregivers, or the techniques the person learns for how to manipulate others into providing emotional security.
+The EBSS are the negative emotional traits and Emotional Survival strategies a False Self learns from the person’s primary role models or caregivers or the techniques the person learns for how to manipulate others into providing emotional security.
 The EBSS fall into two categories, Cycle A and Cycle B; Cycle A involves traditionally masculine traits, and Cycle B involves traditionally feminine traits.
 Each role model or caregiver possesses either masculine or feminine negative emotional traits, though the masculine and feminine are not gender specific.
 Consider the neutral term dasein, which refers to a “being-there” or a presence or existence; like this, a being considered a female role model or caregiver may exhibit primarily masculine negative traits and vice versa.
 While every personality includes both cycles, in the context of Emotional Warfare and unhealthy relationships, a False Self most often chooses only one cycle as a preferred position and inhabits it to a damaging degree.
-I call this the cycle becoming inflated.
-(Note: Traditional masculine and feminine traits may vary by culture when attached to gender; I have used the traditional Western associations in classifying traits as Cycle A or Cycle B EBSS — e.g., dominance is considered to be masculine (which I call the -A or Inflated A), subjugation is considered to be feminine (the -B or Inflated B).
+In these cases, the cycle becomes inflated.

 EBSS Binary Spectrum: A Fluid Positional Axis

 This visual represents the bottom half of the DTBM, with the EBSS binary spectrum and its fluid positional axis attributes included to demonstrate the general dynamic action of the Pattern of Emotional Warfare’s inward/intrapsychic and outward/interpersonal or intersubjective interplay and, crucially, Emotional Warfare’s gestalt as directed through the agency and efficacy of the False Self.
 Arrows that point up demonstrate the directional flow of Inward Emotional Warfare (IEW), and the arrows that point down represent the directional flow of Outward Emotional Warfare (OEW).
-The cross-sectional arrows demonstrate the intermingled attributes of the EBSS Inflated A and Inflated B that are generated on the EBSS binary spectrum — and fluid positional axis.
-Effectively establishing the False Self agency and efficacy, both “within” and “on” the field of Emotional Warfare.
+The cross-sectional arrows demonstrate the intermingled attributes of the EBSS Inflated A and Inflated B that are generated on the EBSS binary spectrum and fluid positional axis.
+This illustrates the False Self agency and efficacy, both within and on the field of Emotional Warfare.

-When the False Self agency and EBSS of the Inflated A and Inflated B are utilized seamlessly or in balanced tandem, this can be considered categorically as the mirrored dark triad traits (e.g., -A = Machiavellianism, psychopathology, narcissism; -B = suicidal ideology, depression, anxiety).
-This dark triad mirroring — which appears for example in “dark empaths” or individuals who exhibit “dark traits” but seemingly hold empathetic attitudes toward others, whether merely from a cognitive point of view or affectively — is experienced interiorly as Uninterrupted Interplay and between people as Asymmetric Interplay, simultaneously taking place “within” and “on” the field of Emotional Warfare via the binary and fluid spectrum provided by the dominance–subjugation–variance dynamics.
-For further consideration, the correlating way the False Self can slide back and forth between various physical, behavioral, and/or intentional stances and states of being (private or public personas), as well as profound negative False Self agency and efficacy within the EBSS operating in the dominance–subjugation–variance dynamics, can be found in conditions such as schizophrenia, personality disorders or the bipolar diagnosis — e.g., mania (Inflated A) and depression (Inflated B).
+Expanding on this, when the False Self agency and EBSS of the Inflated A and Inflated B are utilized seamlessly or in balanced tandem, this can be considered categorically as the mirrored dark triad traits (e.g., -A = Machiavellianism, psychopathology, narcissism; -B = suicidal ideology, depression, anxiety).
+This dark triad mirroring — which appears for example in “dark empaths” or individuals who exhibit “dark traits” but seemingly hold empathetic attitudes toward others, whether merely from a cognitive point of view or affectively — is experienced interiorly as Uninterrupted Interplay and between people as Asymmetric Interplay, simultaneously taking place “within” and “on” the field of Emotional Warfare.
+For further consideration, the correlating way the False Self can slide back and forth between various physical, behavioral, and/or intentional stances and states of being (private or public personas), as well as profound negative False Self agency and efficacy, can be found in conditions such as schizophrenia, personality disorders, or the bipolar diagnosis — mania (Inflated A) and depression (Inflated B).

 The False Self and the Building Block of the EBSS are central to One Divide’s positioning as a philosophical psychology and behavioral and psychopathology framework.
-They are both biologically, genetically, and/or psychologically influenced, working in tandem with the human person’s cognitive development.
-In short, in the One Divide/Emotional Warfare platform, both adaptive or perceived healthy functioning human beings and individuals with maladaptive and abnormal mental dysfunctions (i.e., mental illnesses), whether due to brains that don’t work effectively (“broken brains” and most psychoses) or to functionally effective brains not being used effectively (“intact brains” and the neuroses), are recognized; the platform applies to both nonpsychotic and psychotic afflictions.
+They are biologically, genetically, and psychologically influenced, working in tandem with the human person’s cognitive development.
+In short, the One Divide/Emotional Warfare platform recognizes both adaptive, perceived healthy-functioning human beings and individuals with maladaptive and abnormal mental dysfunctions (i.e., mental illnesses), whether due to brains that don’t work effectively (“broken brains” and most psychoses) or to functionally effective brains not being used effectively (“intact brains” and the neuroses); the platform applies to both nonpsychotic and psychotic afflictions.

 The Repeated Cycle and the Darwinian attributes of the False Self

-The False Self’s EBSS are part of the intergenerational repeated cycle, a pattern — and larger cycle of behavior spanning protracted periods of time and developing in stages — in which a person initially develops schemas and later in life designs overly simplistic or convoluted narrative schematics out of the basic and fundamental human need for Emotional Survival that translate into both inward and outward Emotional Warfare stratagems, which are based on and/or in reaction to those of one of the primary caregivers’ EBSS.
-For those strategies to be effective, the person must enter into relationships with the same (or a very similar) dynamic or situational dynamics as those between the primary role models or caregivers that he or she observed, learned, and survived, so the person seeks out others who will interact with him or her in the same emotional paradigm(s) as those caregivers did, allowing the person to use his or her dominant EBSS to procure Perceived Security.
+The False Self’s EBSS are part of the intergenerational repeated cycle, a pattern — and larger cycle of behavior that will span protracted periods of time and develop in stages — in which a person initially develops schemas and later in life designs overly simplistic or convoluted narrative schematics out of the basic and fundamental human need for Emotional Survival that translate into both inward and outward Emotional Warfare stratagems, which are based on and/or in reaction to those of one of the primary caregivers’ EBSS.
+For those strategies to be effective, the person must enter into relationships with the same (or a very similar) dynamic or situational dynamics as those between the primary role models or caregivers that they observed, learned, and survived, so the person seeks out others who will interact with them in the same emotional paradigm(s) as those caregivers did, allowing the person to use their dominant EBSS to procure Perceived Security.
 Later, presumably, the person will raise children within the same repeated paradigm(s).
 Even if the repeated paradigms appear different and/or develop in an opposite manner to the existing cycle that the person is coming from, the repeated cycle being carried forward is in reaction to the repeated cycle that informed the EBSS.
 In any given relationship between two False Selves, one participant must be an Inflated A and the other an Inflated B; two False Selves with the same dominant EBSS cannot find an emotional equilibrium from which to coexist.
-(Note: It is important to understand that the EBSS themselves are different from the personas or roles one inhabits or portrays in the external world.
-This will be further explained in the Building Block of Role(s)).
+(Note: It is important to understand that the EBSS themselves are different from the personas or roles one inhabits or portrays in the external world; see the Building Block of the Role.)

 The EBSS are where Darwinian attributes — evolutionary elements of the emotional primal instincts and Emotional Survival skills, such as emotional and social intelligence (see Darwin; Thorndike; Salovey & Mayer)1 — become noticeable in the False Self.
 The False Self acquires its EBSS through observing, learning, and surviving both Cycle A and Cycle B of its primary role models or caregivers, which it then uses to navigate its outer world.
 From here, the adaptive False Self’s EBSS mature, alongside the cognitive development of the individual’s brain, throughout the remaining Building Blocks; as the False Self evolves, its Pattern of Emotional Warfare evolves.
-EBSS that prove effective are retained; those that do not are selected out.

 The formation of the Building Block of Emotion-Based Survival Skills is of crucial importance in the development of One Divide’s philosophy and principles and the theory of Emotional Warfare.
 Emotional Warfare is passed on through processes similar to natural selection and further develops in individuals through processes similar to adaptive radiation.
 The EBSS are central to this.

-The Philosophy of One Divide confronts divisions within people and both intra- and interpersonal conflict stem from the Pattern(s) of Emotional Warfare that, at bottom, are developed for the purposes of acquiring, maintaining, or controlling an emotional (psychological) sense of security.
+The Philosophy of One Divide confronts divisions within people and both intra- and interpersonal conflict through the identification of Pattern(s) of Emotional Warfare that, at bottom, are developed for the purposes of acquiring, maintaining, or controlling an emotional (psychological) sense of security.
 The problem of divisions within and between people has not yet been solved due to the complexities and strength of the Building Block of Perceived Security.